MetBoLiu/FY-3G-PMR_GPM-CO-DPR_Connection/README.md

 According to the requirements of the China Meteorological Administration, all users seeking to download meteorological data online must undergo real-name verification, which applies to FengYun satellite data as well.
 Currently, users located outside of China can only complete this process through manual review via email (iusc_nsmc@cma.gov.cn).

-We now offer you the following two options for accessing FY-3G data:
+The following are two options for accessing FY-3G data:

 1. Send an email to iusc_nsmc@cma.gov.cn for manual review to facilitate data access.
 2. If you require a substantial amount of data for research purposes, you may submit a brief proposal to either iusc_nsmc@cma.gov.cn or lixue@cma.gov.cn, or forward it to us (202211030001@nuist.edu.cn).
 Once your application is approved, the requested data will be transmitted to you via FTP.